Do you know the way to San Jose?

 There aren’t many Breweries downtown but there are a number of places with good beer selections

 Original Gravity Public House

 OGPH is on the main drag and has good selection of beers.
 The food menu is sausages and other bar food.
 I’m told it’s quite good.

 ISO Beers doesn’t get a lot of WWDC traffic but I don’t know why.
 It has a large beer selection, including a bunch of sours, and some tables outside.

-Protip: try the barrel aged golden before ordering a glass.
+Protip: try the Barrel Aged Golden before ordering a glass.
 The whiskey dominated everything else.
-All the other beers I tried were excellent.
+But all the other beers I tried were excellent.